MicrosoftDocs/customer-insights/ci-docs/journeys/developer/using-rtm-events-api.md

 ---
-title: Using the events API in outbound marketing
+title: Using the events API in real-time journeys
-description: Learn how to use the events API to access date from events, sessions, session tracks, and passes in outbound marketing. ms.date: 10/18/2022 ms.topic: overview
+description: Learn how to use the events API to access date from events, sessions, session tracks, and passes in real-time journeys. ms.date: 05/09/2024 ms.topic: overview
 author: alfergus
 ms.author: alfergus